kbieser/wrangling-genomics/_episodes/11-fly-bam conversion.md

 ~~~
 {: .output}

-What you should see once samtools view is completed
+What you should see once samtools view is completed in your `intermediate_bams` directory.
 ~~~
 A44.bam  B-2-13_S1.bam  B-2-16_S2.bam  Control.bam  cos2.bam  H22.bam  L31.bam  L-3-2_S3.bam  N-1-1_S4.bam  N-1-4_S5.bam
 ~~~